Canada imposes additional 100% tariffs on Chinese electric vehicles

-The Canadian government announced on Monday additional tariffs of 100% on electric vehicles imported from China, a measure similar to that adopted by the United States to stop the arrival in North America of cars from that origin subsidized by Beijing.
+He Canadian Government announced on Mondays additional tariffs of 100% for the Electric vehicles imported from Chinaa measure similar to that adopted by the United States to contain the arrival in North America of cars from that origin subsidized by Beijing.

 “China does not play by the same rules as other countries,” Prime Minister Justin Trudeau said at a press conference in Halifax (east).